dxoverdy/Alpha2MQTT/README.md

     "end": "true"
 }
 ```
-In raw data, the Alpha documentation suggests byte one is the high byte of the register address, byte two is the low byte of the register address, byte three is the high byte of the number of registers and byte four is the low byte of the number of registers.
+In raw data, the Alpha documentation says byte one is the high byte of the register address, byte two is the low byte of the register address, byte three is the high byte of the number of registers and byte four is the low byte of the number of registers.
 As this was a four byte register, in reality this is a double register, hence 2 in the last byte.

 You can technically be smart and write two registers at once if they are next to each other, but things are complex enough as they are so I advise you don't.